Wendy Williams Says Kourtney Kardashian Should Quit ‘KUWTK’

 According to Hollywood Life, Wendy Williams spoke out about Kourtney Kardashian’s latest interview for Paper Magazine on her show this week.

-Inside the magazine, Kourtney reveals that she wishes the reality series would be cancelled, and that she would be “very happy” if the cameras stopped rolling on her and her famous family.
+Inside the magazine, Kourtney reveals that she wishes the reality series would be canceled and that she would be “very happy” if the cameras stopped rolling on her and her famous family.

 Williams called Kardashian out for her comments on the show that built her career and her wealth, saying that Kourt should simply quit the show if she hates filming it so much.